skip to Main Content

 pin non toxic plants safe for dogs

-The Best Air Purifying Plants That Aren’t Toxic for Dogs
+The Best Air-Purifying Plants That Aren’t Toxic for Dogs

 Who doesn’t want cleaner air?
 Plants are a great way to clean out pollutants in our homes.

 All plants help out with this, but there are some plants that are gold medalists at cleaning out any nasty chemicals from our air.
-Here are six plants that will keep your air clean and clear while also keeping your curious puppies and dogs toxin-free:
+Here are six pet-friendly plants that will keep your air clean and clear while also keeping your curious puppies and dogs toxin-free:

-• Bamboo Palm – this plant grows tall with dense foliage, giving it the look of a small tree and making it a great choice for a floor plant.
+• Bamboo Palm.
+This plant grows tall with dense foliage, giving it the look of a small tree and making it a great choice for a floor plant.

-• Boston Fern – this is a big, bushy plant made of long, soft fronds that you’ll often see sold as a hanging plant.
+• Boston Fern.
+This is a big, bushy plant made of long, soft fronds that you’ll often see sold as a hanging plant.

 Warning: Do NOT keep Oleander in the house if you have either dogs or cats.
 It is very toxic and can even cause organ failure!

-Mosquito Repellent Plants That Are Safe for a Dog Lover’s Home
+Mosquito-Repellent Plants That Are Safe for a Dog Lover’s Home

 Mosquitoes aren’t just annoying little pests that cause itchy, annoying welts.
 They actually are how dogs get heartworms!